hashicorp/vault-ruby/README.md

   config.timeout = 30

   # It is also possible to have finer-grained controls over the timeouts, these
-  # may also be read as environment variables.
+  # may also be read as environment variables
   config.ssl_timeout  = 5
   config.open_timeout = 5
   config.read_timeout = 30